On this page

 Is a faulty fuel gauge a valid defence?

 No. Vehicle owners are responsible for ensuring compliance regardless of gauge condition.
+If you suspect your gauge is inaccurate, fill to full and have it checked at your workshop.

 Who enforces the rule — ICA or Singapore Customs?